priyalsahu66/my-first-repo/README.md

 # my-first-repo
-this is my first Git Repository
+this is my first Git Repository.
-Authhor - priyal sahu
+Author - priyal sahu